-(1) We incurred restructuring costs in the first half of 2013 related to our initiatives to reduce labor costs and improve operating efficiencies in response to the challenges in the marketplace and general market conditions.
+(1) We incurred restructuring costs in the first quarter of 2013 and the second quarter 2014, related to the Company's initiatives to reduce labor costs and improve operating efficiencies in response to the challenges in the marketplace and general market conditions.
 Refer to "Note 12 - Restructuring Costs" of our Notes to Consolidated Financial Statements for additional details.